gbabeleda/wind-energy-dashboard/README.md

 The project has three main goals:
 - Conduct a wind resource assessment analysis to demonstrate domain knowledge
 - Use python and SQL, either together or separately for the analysis and data visualization to demonstrate skill proficiency
-- Use streamlit to create a custom dashboard to demonstrate skill proficiency
+- Use a dashboarding library (Vizro/Streamlit/Dash) to create a custom dashboard to demonstrate skill proficiency

 # Domain Knowledge: Wind Resource Assessment
 ### Data Availability